 What is the average real estate commission percentage for seller’s agents?

 Okay so now I’m talking about a residential seller’s agent vs. a buyer’s agent.
 There are some in the industry lucky enough to specialize.
 For instance, I am a seller’s agent only and have been so for many years.
 Then on my team I have a buyer’s agent only.
 This is a huge advantage for myself and our respective clients.
 When most agents first start out in residential sales, they do both – they represent buyers and sellers.
 Think about how difficult this is.
 The majority of buyer traffic is on the weekend so you’ll be in you car showing homes non-stop Friday through Sunday and at the same time, that is when you’re listings, of course, are going to get most of their offers.
 So somehow you are supposed to have availability to show your buyers whatever homes they want to see – spend all this time on the road – while offers are coming into your phone via email for your seller clients.
 How can you possibly represent everyone well at that point?
 But, if you were a buyer’s agent only there would be no problem, or a seller’s agent only.
 In these cases you are able to specialize on one aspect of the business, and believe me the two require unique sets of skills, availability, and focus.

-In 2020 the average seller’s agent commission is 2.5%.
+In 2022 the average seller’s agent commission is roughly 2.4%.
 See our full commission report here.

 What is the average percentage commission buyer’s agents make?

-In 2020 the average buyer’s agent commission is 2.5%.
+In 2022 the average buyer’s agent commission in the Portland was roughly 2.35%.
 See our full buyer’s agent commission report here.